hadronized/strongly-typed-thoughts.net/media/blog/spectra_plugins.md

   dynamic library.
 - There’s no need to depend on a dynamic library *directly*, since we can just generate it on the fly!
-- Can display error messages (the current code is a bit perfunctory but you could enhance to have nice error messages!).
+- You can display error messages (the current code is a bit perfunctory but you could enhance to have nice error messages!).

 However, there’s a problem.
 Try adding an `extern crate` to `hello_world.rs`, like, for instance: